Fujifilm X-T2 vs Leica X Typ 113

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the X Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the X-T2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T2 was succeeded by the Fujifilm X-T3 .
+Both the X-T2 and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The X-T2 was replaced by the Fujifilm X-T3 , while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T2 and the Leica X Typ 113?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.